-\rev{We assume that both the UAV and the UGV accept holonomic velocity commands.
-We have implemented a simple trajectory tracking scheme based on proportional control of each one of the coordinate axes (see Fig. \ref{fig:tracker}).
-Our trajectory tracker acts similarly in both UAV and UGV platforms, but adding a proportional height controller in the case of the UAV.
-Finally, we incorporate an additional yaw control in the UAV, which is used when reaching the inspection point to ensure that the vehicle is pointing towards the area of interest. }
+Thus, for trajectory tracking, we assume that both the UAV and the UGV accept holonomic velocity commands.
+We have implemented a simple trajectory tracking scheme based on proportional control of each one of the coordinate axes (see Figure \ref{fig:tracker}).
+Our trajectory tracker acts similarly in both UAV and UGV platforms but adds a proportional height controller in the case of the UAV.
+Finally, we incorporate an additional yaw control in the UAV, which is used when reaching the inspection point to ensure that the vehicle is pointing towards the area of interest.

 Regarding the magnitude of the velocity command vector ($\boldsymbol v$) in the lateral motion, we make use of trapezoidal velocity profiles for waypoint tracking.
-The maximum velocity for the trapezoid is set to the planned $\rho_{vg}$ and $\rho_{va}$ respectively, but the actual mean velocity is slightly less than the commanded due to the velocity profile.
+The maximum velocity for the trapezoid is set to the planned $\rho_{vg}$ and $\rho_{va}$, respectively, but the actual mean velocity is slightly less than the commanded due to the velocity profile.

-Finally, the maximum commanded speed has been limited to match the speed of the slowest subsystem, which in this implementation is the UGV.
-This has been done for safety reasons and to facilitate the coordination of the vehicles.
-In the experiments, we set the speeds of both the UGV and the UAV ($\rho_{vg}$ and $\rho_{va}$, respectively) to $0.25 m/s$.
+The maximum commanded speed has been limited to match the speed of the slowest subsystem, which in this implementation is the UGV.
+This decision was made for safety reasons and to facilitate the coordination of the vehicles.
+In the experiments, we set the speeds of both the UGV and the UAV ($\rho_{vg}$ and $\rho_{va}$, respectively,) to 0.25 m/s.